kantord/headson/README.md

     headson [FLAGS] [INPUT...]

 - INPUT (optional, repeatable): file path(s).
 If omitted, reads JSON from stdin.
-Currently only the first file is processed.
+Multiple input files are supported.
 - Prints the preview to stdout.
 On parse errors, exits non‑zero and prints an error to stderr.

 Common flags: